google/WebFundamentals/src/content/en/updates/posts/2016/03/access-usb-devices-on-the-web.markdown

 ## What's next

-A second iteration on the WebUSB API will look at [Shared Worker](https://developer.mozilla.org/fr/docs/Web/API/SharedWorker) and [Service Worker](https://jakearchibald.github.io/isserviceworkerready/resources.html) support.
+A second iteration of the WebUSB API will look at [Shared Worker](https://developer.mozilla.org/fr/docs/Web/API/SharedWorker) and [Service Worker](https://jakearchibald.github.io/isserviceworkerready/resources.html) support.
 Imagine for instance a security key website using the WebUSB API that would install a service worker to act as a middle man to authenticate users.

-And for your greatest pleasure, the WebUSB API will come later to Android.
+And for your greatest pleasure, the WebUSB API is already available now on Android in Chrome 54.

 ## Resources